Tobe01/js-dom-notification-system/README.md

 ---

 ```
-License

 Free to use, modify, and share.

-Made in Node.js with ❤️ by Tobechi
+Made in Vanilla.js with ❤️ by Tobechi